codatio/codat-docs/docs/lending/functions/data-upload.md

 You can do this in two ways:

 1. Upload banking data files and download the resulting categorized bank statement [in our Portal](/lending/functions/data-upload#upload-in-portal).
-2. Push the banking data records and get the resulting categorized bank statement [via our API](/lending/functions/data-upload#upload-via-api).
+2. Write the banking data records and get the resulting categorized bank statement [via our API](/lending/functions/data-upload#upload-via-api).

 :::caution Prerequisites